mongodb/docs/source/includes/fact-platform-x86_64.rst

      - |checkmark|
      - |checkmark|
    * - SLES 11
-     - MongoDB 3.6 is no longer supported on this platform.
+     - :abbr:`MongoDB 3.6 is no longer supported on this platform.
+(EOL'd as of 3.6.4)`
-     - |checkmark|
+     - :abbr:`MongoDB 3.4 is no longer supported on this platform.
+(EOL'd as of 3.4.15)`
-     - MongoDB 3.2 is no longer supported on this platform.
+     - :abbr:`MongoDB 3.2 is no longer supported on this platform.
+(EOL'd as of 3.2.20)`
    * - SLES 12
      - |checkmark|
      - |checkmark|